Hey guys, so i know its been a long time. But that is kinda the point of me writing this article.

 I love it here!
 I really really really love it here.
 I want to stay here for a long time, I think.
 BUT that being said there are definitely days where I am extremely frustrated.
 Christmas was the first time I seriously considered packing up my bags and heading home.
 I get annoyed when people go some place and they just brag about how awesome it is all the time non-stop because you know that cant really be true.
 As with any place there are great things and there are difficult things.

 A difficult thing would be work, or more specifically my boss.
 He is a decent sort of guy but simply he is only concerned with himself and his business.
 So he gives me 1 day warning before my vacations and then extends them in the middle of the vacation.
-Also I beg for him to give me less hours because my kids are little energy suckers that bleed me dry but of course the next day he just slaps down a new schedule with more hours on it. . <
+Also I beg for him to give me less hours because my kids are little energy suckers that bleed me dry but of course the next day he just slaps down a new schedule with more hours on it.
+3 So I was already a little pissed about having to work on Christmas eve and the Saturday after Christmas and he came and gave me a new 'awesome' schedule with a bunch more hours on.
+It would have been really nice if he at least waited until after Christmas ... > . <

 Other than that, there is just the culture shock value to everything.
 It can make life very exhausting sometimes.
 I want to do something simple like get a gift for a friend or get a haircut or deposit a little bit of money in an account but...
 Well all those things are full day tasks and I often put them off because they are soooo difficult and embarrassing.